NASA-PDS/registry/docker/README.md

 # Docker image of Newman (a command-line collection runner for Postman)
 POSTMAN_NEWMAN_IMAGE=postman/newman

-# Absolute path of the postman collection to be executed with the test data (E.g.: ./postman/postman_collection.json)
+# Absolute path of the Postman collection to be executed with the test data (E.g.: ./postman/postman_collection.json)
 POSTMAN_COLLECTION_FILE=./postman/postman_collection.json
 ```